venkatnagala/Authorship-Identification-Project/README.md

 Security Impact: In an era of automated content and identity theft, this work explores the intersection of linguistics and cybersecurity.
 The architecture is designed for scalability, allowing for real-time analysis of large datasets to flag inconsistencies in user behavior or identify potential security breaches.

+Strategic Design Decisions

+Modular NLP Pipeline: Designed the system to be language-agnostic.
+By isolating the tokenization layer from the classification layer, the architecture can be scaled to support multi-lingual fraud detection (e.g., English, German, Telugu) without core refactoring.

+Explainable AI (XAI): Prioritized models that provide "feature importance" so that security auditors can understand why a specific piece of text was flagged as an anomaly.

+Tech Stack Rationale

+Component          Technology              Rationale
+NLP Engine         NLTK / Spacy            Industrial-strength text processing with high accuracy in linguistic feature extraction.

+Database           PostgreSQL              Relational integrity for storing user "digital fingerprints" and historical audit trails.

+CI/CD              GitHub Actions          Automated linting and unit testing to ensure high code quality in a security-sensitive project.

 🚀 Research Motivation
 As Large Language Models (LLMs) become more ubiquitous, the ability to distinguish between different human authors (and between human vs. AI) is critical.
 This project focuses on: